nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `d/`: Date of the event

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:**
-Name is alphanumeric only.
-Partially matching names will also be considered as a match.
+:information_source: **Note:** Partially matching names will also be considered as a match.
-Date should follow a `YYYY-MM-DD` format.
 </div>

 <div markdown="span" class="alert alert-warning">